 Innovator and Co-Founder of Virtual Farmers' Market (Maano) AppWorld Food Programme

-During their pilot, the World Food Programme used Collect (our mobile data collection platform) to monitor and evaluate the impact of the Maano app.
+During their pilot, the World Food Programme used Collect (our mobile data collection app) to monitor and evaluate the impact of the Maano app.

 With everything from simple subjective questions to complex tabular questions, collecting comprehensive data was no problem.